Coelacanth

 Evolution

 The coelacanth's evolutionary relationships are a matter of controversy.
 There are several competing hypotheses and many unresolved questions, in large part owing to the many unusual characters found in coelacanths.
-Experts largely agree that coelacanths are primitive osteichthyans or bony fishes (as opposed to a cartilaginous fishes, such as sharks and rays), and that their closest living relatives are the primitive lungfishes (known from freshwaters of South Africa, Australia and South America), but they disagree on the exact placement of the coelacanth in the evolutionary history of vertebrates.
-Coelacanths might best be described as occupying a side branch in the basal portion of the vertebrate lineage, closely related to but distinct from the ancestor of tetrapods (four-legged vertebrates).
+Experts largely agree that coelacanths are primitive osteichthyans or bony fish, as opposed to a cartilaginous fish, such as sharks and rays.
+While most bony fish living today are considered ray-finned fish, coelacanths are lobe-finned fish, and their closest living relatives are the primitive lungfish (known from freshwaters of South Africa, Australia and South America).
+Scientists disagree on the exact placement of the coelacanth in the evolutionary history of vertebrates, however, they are likely closely related to but distinct from the ancestor of mammals, birds, and reptiles.

 Ecology and Behavior